bobadams1/house_finder/README.md

         - Convolutional Neural Networks introduce <i>Convolution Layers</i> to a Neural Network.
 These layers enable the model to assess arrays of numbers (often images) organized in multiple dimensions.
 Boiled down, Convolution Layers 'look at' a small subset of the 'image' similar to the gridwise image capture approach above and calculate ouptputs to create a new representation of the input data.
 One key feature is that these layers enable the network to identify features of an input without respect to their position.
 Convolutional Neural Networks are the cornerstone of computer vision in applications like image classification (cat or dog?), object detection (lines on the road in self driving cars), and instance segmentation (identifying and reading a roadsign).<br><br>
 </blockquote>

 <a href="https://github.com/matterport/Mask_RCNN">Mask-RCNN</a> is a pre-trained Convolutional Neural Network used for Instance Segmentation.
 One guiding principle of Neural Networks is that as the rules you are attempting to learn grow in complexity, the amount of data needed to train the model increases as well.
 Mask-RCNN has been trained on a range of very large datasets, which enable it to break down input images efficiently and identify instances of objects.
 It can also be retrained to find new 'classes' of objects (like buildings) reasonably quickly - as the internal rules of breaking down an image have already been learned.
-This makes Mask-RCNN a great model to leverage when seeking to identify individual houses from satelite imagery! <br><br>
+This makes Mask-RCNN a great model to leverage when seeking to identify individual houses from satellite imagery! <br><br>
         Mask-RCNN's output when considering an image of a street below provides an illustration of both instance identification (individual boxes for instances of each type of object identified) and masking (the highlight overlay of the pixels that make up each object.)
 <div style="text-align:center;">
     <figure>
         <img src=https://github.com/matterport/Mask_RCNN/raw/master/assets/street.png width=600 alt = "Matterport Mask-RCNN Street View"><br>
         <figcaption>Sample Mask-RCNN Output.
-Credit: Matterport.  <a hreff = "https://github.com/matterport/Mask_RCNN"> Source Link</a></figcaption>
+Credit: Matterport.  <a hreff = "https://github.com/matterport/Mask_RCNN"> Source Link</a></figcaption><br>
     </figure>
 </div><br>